138paulmiller/PyMaze/README.md

 ## Portals
 These files are used for debugging purposes and represent the undirected edges of the maze's graph structure.
-The <seed>_portals.txt is a list of 2D coordinates.
+The _portals.txt is a list of 2D coordinates.
 Each coordinate is a pair of cell identifiers and if a pair exists, the player may move between the two cells.

 Example on a 3x3 Maze